chrissoncrant/reference-projects/styling-select-element/README.md

     - The wrapper dimension is dependent upon the presentation element (font size and padding)
     - Issues that need to be addressed:
         - Stacking layer issue: the chevron pokes through the select element, despite it being below.
-            - Solved by creating a stacking context within the wrapper, then setting z-index: 1 on the select element.
+            - Solved by setting pointer-events: none on the presentation div.
+Due to stacking contexts, this div is setting above the select element in some way and therefore it was distrubing the ability to click.
+By setting the pointer-events property to none, the click events are able to bypass this layer.
         - Focus ring is hidden due to the opacity being set to 0 on the select element
             - Issue is solved by utilizing sibling selector to style the presentation element when the select element is hovered and focused.